zackertypical/slurm-nvml-exporter/README.md

 ------------------------------

 This is a [Prometheus Exporter](https://prometheus.io/docs/instrumenting/exporters/) for exporting NVIDIA GPU metrics.
-It uses the [Go bindings](https://github.com/mindprince/gonvml) for [NVIDIA Management Library](https://developer.nvidia.com/nvidia-management-library-nvml) (NVML) which is a C-based API that can be used for monitoring NVIDIA GPU devices.
+It uses the [go-nvml](github.com/NVIDIA/go-nvml) for [NVIDIA Management Library](https://developer.nvidia.com/nvidia-management-library-nvml) (NVML) which is a C-based API that can be used for monitoring NVIDIA GPU devices.
 Unlike some other similar exporters, it does not call the [`nvidia-smi`](https://developer.nvidia.com/nvidia-system-management-interface) binary.

+**It also supports Slurm Job information and Process information export.**

 ## Building